A simplified approach to generating synthetic data for disclosure control: Example

-The other variable that was affected was AGE0 (see Figure \ref{fig01}).
-From Figure \ref{fig02} we can see why the parametric method failed to reproduce the distribution of AGE0\footnote{Points at ages over 90 are not shown to avoid any possible disclosure of extreme ages.}.
+From Figure \ref{fig02} we can see why the parametric method failed to reproduce the distribution of AGE0.
 Age is recorded in full years and, in most cases, AGE0 is exactly AGE9+10.
 Exceptions could be those with birthdays between the dates of the two censuses as well as various data errors or mismatches.
 Differences of exactly 10 or 20 years are common.
 The parametric method could not reproduce this pattern.
 The parametric syntheses were rerun with the method for just this variable changed to CART giving satisfactory results.
 Thus for these exploratory analyses the CART method gives more satisfactory results than parametric methods, and with no requirement to customise the analyses in any way.